The essence of TIME

 Why go digital?

 As professionals, lawyers charge the clients for the opinions solicited as well, and that would entail opinions solicited through emails, phone calls, text messages, and the like.
-As a concept though, time tracking and time management is extremely important for everyone.
+As a concept though, time tracking and time management are extremely important for everyone.
 However, it is extremely vital for professions where billing is made on a ‘per hour’ basis.
 The most commonly preferred method of billing is in fact, the ‘per hour’ basis.
-It may be a common circumstance where a quick opinion would hardly take more than 10-15 minutes of your time, yet such a time too is totally billable.
+It may be a common circumstance where a quick opinion would hardly take more than 10-15 minutes of your time, yet such a time is totally billable.
 In a day with a jam-packed schedule, it is not often possible to keep a track of the exact minute spent in discharging professional duties, which is why there is, all the more a need to go digital.